 University of New Hampshire

 Hodder, Lucy C.; Cameron, Stephanie; Doyle, Marcy; Muñiz, Christina; and Ryer, Jeanne, "Substance Use Disorder Treatment Confidentiality Boot Camp" (2017).
-Legal Scholarship.
+Law Faculty Scholarship.
 317.